In an increasingly competitive job market, transparency about your salary offers helps boost your chances of attracting (and retaining) top talent.

 Tech-savvy job seekers are looking for companies that practice transparency in their hiring process, especially with salaries.

-Most Millenials and Gen-Z candidates ignore job postings that don’t include salary or a salary range.
+Also, most Millenials and Gen-Z candidates ignore job postings that don’t include salary or a salary range.
 There’s a perception that if an employer doesn’t disclose wage details, they’re underpaying their staff.

 So, publishing your salary offers helps manage candidates’ expectations.
 That means only qualified candidates satisfied with the salary range (and know their worth) will apply for the role.
-This saves time and effort during your recruitment process.
+This also saves time and effort during your recruitment process.

 3. Attractive salaries deliver a good employee experience